CLI Commands

 openboot version

-Print the current OpenBoot version.
+Print the OpenBoot version.

 openboot version